 Dates: The 2021 course dates are listed next to the course titles on the chart below.
 Each course lasts 30 days.
 Because the nature of instruction is asynchronous and there are no live sessions, students may select courses with overlapping dates.
 Students may enroll in up to 3 courses.
 Before enrolling, students should understand that each course will require a minimum of 5 hours per week, inclusive of watching pre-recorded lectures and assigned videos, participation in online discussion boards, and completing course readings and written assignments.

-Type of Instruction: Each course is taught by AU faculty and is delivered asynchronously via AU’s Blackboard platform.
+Type of Instruction: Each course is taught by AU faculty and is delivered asynchronously via AU’s Canvas platform.
 Students can access the instructional materials, which include recorded lectures and faculty-led discussions, at times that suit their own schedule.
-AU faculty remain involved and accessible to students for 30 days via Blackboard or office hours conducted via Zoom or Skype.
+AU faculty remain involved and accessible to students for 30 days via Canvas or office hours conducted via Zoom or Skype.

 Eligibility: Rising sophomores, juniors, and seniors with a minimum 3.0 GPA.

 Tuition: $875 per course, a significant discount from AU’s standard tuition rate.

 Application Deadline: Rolling admissions until all spots are filled.